 but this is just the start of fully realizing the potential of what was made possible and set in motion by Proposition 71.
-In recent years, we have already started to see examples of where regenerative medicine approaches have the ability to transform the lives of patients.
+In recent years, we have already seen examples of how regenerative medicine approaches have the ability to transform the lives of patients.
 CIRM's clinical trials using gene therapy to correct various forms of inherited immune disease, success by others in gene therapy for spinal muscular atrophy and for inherited blindness, and the explosion of CAR-T therapies for refractory and deadly cancers have marked the beginning of a new era.

-To realize the full potential of regenerative medicine for society, a significant amount is left to be done in basic and translational research and in the downstream challenges of delivering these promising treatments to patients with debilitating and fatal conditions.
+To realize the full potential of regenerative medicine for society, a significant amount of work is left to be done in basic and translational research and in the downstream challenges of delivering these promising treatments to patients with debilitating and fatal conditions.
 In addition, the continued success of the field will create more challenges-challenges in commercialization, equitable access to treatments, healthcare delivery models and payment models to support this new class of therapies.

 The passage of Proposition 14 in 2020 has positioned CIRM to continue to accelerate research, strengthen the ecosystem and drive innovative, real world solutions to deliver resulting transformative treatments to a diverse community of patients in need and to do so in an equitable manner.

-CIRM has expanded its mission statement to reflect the next phase of the Institute.
+CIRM has expanded its mission statement to reflect the next phase of the Agency.
 CIRM will leverage its proven patient-centric funding and partnership model to accelerate world class science into transformative regenerative medicine treatments while committing to deliver these treatments in an equitable fashion to a diverse California and world.
-The strategy for accomplishing this bold, expanded mission will involve a culture shift in how we coordinate our scientific endeavors.
-It will involve the development of novel healthcare delivery models and the growth of a skilled workforce.
+The strategy for accomplishing this bold mission will leave a lasting legacy through the development of novel scientific endeavors, effective healthcare delivery models, and expanded education and training programs.

+MISSION STATEMENT

-MISSION STATEMENT Accelerating stem cell treatments to patients with unmet medical needs.
+Accelerating stem cell treatments to patients with unmet medical needs.

-Accelerating world class science to deliver transformative regenerative medicine treatments to a diverse California and worldwide in an equitable manner.
+Accelerating world class science to deliver transformative regenerative medicine treatments in an equitable manner to a diverse California and world.